microsoft/vscode-docs/docs/python/unit-testing.md

 1. Set a breakpoint on first the line in the `test_decrement` function.

-1. Select the **Debug Test** adornment above that function.
+1. Select the **Debug Test** adornment above that function or the "bug" icon for that test in **Test Explorer**.
 VS Code starts the debugger and pauses at the breakpoint.

 1. In the **Debug Console** panel, enter `inc_dec.decrement(3)` to see that the actual result is 2, whereas the expected result specified in the test is the incorrect value of 4.